Resources

 ResourcesExplore the full ACKO experience and make the most of your plan

 A personal car offers the comfort of traveling anywhere you want, any time you want.
-To travel anywhere and anytime in your car without major problems, your vehicle needs to be well-maintained and insured against accidental damages at all times.
-To secure your vehicle against damages and for wide-ranging benefits, you can insure it with the Comprehensive Insurance plan.
+To travel anywhere and anytime in your car without major problems, your vehicle needs to be well-maintained and insured against accidental damage at all times.
+To secure your vehicle against damage and for wide-ranging benefits, you can insure it with the Comprehensive Insurance plan.

 One of the main benefits of Comprehensive Insurance is the option to include add-ons that further increase the coverage for your car.
 In this article, you’ll learn about Return to Invoice vs. Zero Depreciation add-on cover and how it impacts your claim settlement.